EM33 Marches Meadow Mixture

 Description

-This mixture has been brush harvested straight from upland hay meadows in Herefordshire, close to the English and Welsh border.
+This mixture has been brush harvested straight from hay meadows in Herefordshire, close to the English and Welsh border.
 It contains a huge number of wild meadow species, 51% wild flowers and 49% meadow grasses.

 Ground Preparation